LiXizhi/ParaCraft/README.md

-# Paracraft Server App
+# Paracraft Client/Server App
-This is a pure paracraft server.
+Paracraft can be started in Client mode or Server mode.
+Clieng mode is a 3d application.
+Server mode can be run under linux without any GUI.
+The source code is inside git submodules.

 ## Install Guide
 Install [NPLRuntime](https://github.com/LiXizhi/NPLRuntime) first and then clone this respository and run `./start.sh`